MocanuPaulC/QuantumComputing/articles/quantum-reinforcement-learning/quantum-reinforcement-learning.md

 While there is a lot of promise in quantum computing and its applications in machine learning, it is quite obvious to us that it is not a mature technology yet and does not provide a solid base for developing proper solutions.
-During our experience with this technology, we encountered a mountain of deprecated code with no clear substitution.
+During my experience with this technology, I encountered a lot of deprecated code with no clear substitution.
-Furthermore, the abstractions provided by qiskit seem to complicate the process instead of making it easier for a person with less knowledge.
+Furthermore, the abstractions provided by qiskit seem to complicate the process for reinforcement learning instead of making it easier for a person with less knowledge.
+One such problem was the `TorchConnector` which, at the time of writing the article, had a few bugs that made the experience cumbersome.
-To conclude, a high amount of knowledge regarding quantum physics and mathematics is needed to fully comprehend the inner workings of the code.
+To conclude, from my point of view, a high amount of knowledge regarding quantum physics and mathematics is needed to fully comprehend the inner workings of the code.